blankart/rxstore-observer/readme.md

 ![https://firebasestorage.googleapis.com/v0/b/reneenico-freedom-wall.appspot.com/o/RxStore%20Observer%20Diagram.jpg?alt=media&token=a903bd67-4e87-493c-89b2-277798346fd9](https://firebasestorage.googleapis.com/v0/b/reneenico-freedom-wall.appspot.com/o/RxStore%20Observer%20Diagram.jpg?alt=media&token=a903bd67-4e87-493c-89b2-277798346fd9)

 Since *action objects* act like a stream of objects used for redefining the next shape of the store, it would make more sense to convert it to an observable.
 Defining more observers using `addObserver` or `addObservers` creates a new observable instance subscribed to the original action streams.
-By looking at the example above, the `createObserver` function passes an `action$` , which is the original action stream of your store.
+By looking at the example above, the `whenStartFetching` function has an `action$` , which is the original action stream of your store.
 It then returns a new `action$` observable instance which can be used for subscribing to the current action dispatched.

 ## Getting Started